Filum-AI/filum-ios-sdk/README.md

 ```

 ### Identify
-Use this method right after user has just logged in
+Use this method right after user has been authenticated or user info has been updated. `properties` can be `nil`.

 ```objectivec
 [[FilumBDP sharedInstance] identify:@"INSERT THE USER ID" properties:@{